List of Inspector Rebus characters: Matthew Vanderhyde

 Professor Matthew Vanderhyde is a retired professor and, supposedly, warlock.
-He is blind, but has not always been so, and he is a fund of Edinburgh history.
-Rebus meets him in Hide and seek (1991) when Rebus is investigating an apparently occult murder scene.
+He is blind, but has not always been so, and he is a font of Edinburgh history.
+Rebus meets him in Hide and Seek (1991) when Rebus is investigating an apparently occult murder scene.
 He appears in The Black Book, where he focuses Rebus on the Central Hotel fire five years earlier, and in Mortal Causes, where he is a source of information about Sword and Shield, a pro-Scottish independence group of the past.
 In The Hanging Garden he is in the background, and he is mentioned as being still alive in Set in Darkness (2000).
 In The Falls (2001) there is mention of Victorian witchcraft and modern Wicca, but Rebus does not consult Vanderhyde, which suggests he has died.

 Mairie Henderson

-Mairie Henderson first appears in The Black Book (1993) as a "hungry" young newspaper reporter--not only for stories, but for food; Rebus frequently treats her to a meal.
+Mairie Henderson first appears in The Black Book (1993) as a "hungry" young newspaper reporter—not only for stories, but for food; Rebus frequently treats her to a meal.
 She gives him information from the newspaper's archives, and he gives her leads on cases he is working on.
 The relationship continues through Dead Souls (1999), where she refuses to help Rebus destroy the life of an ex-con.
 Mairie returns in The Naming of the Dead (2006), having published a successful book on 'Big Ger' Cafferty, presenting him as a romantic figure, a reformed gangster; he, however, gets all the profits from the book.
 She helps Rebus investigate arms deals in that book.
 She is also mentioned in Exit Music (2007).